How to Scrape SoundCloud for AI Training: Step-By-Step Tutorial

 - Node.js environment.
 Make sure Node.js version 14 or higher is installed on your machine.
 (Quick note: JavaScript is the language, while Node.js is the environment that runs it outside your browser.)
 You’ll also use npm (Node Package Manager), which comes bundled with Node.js, to install required libraries.

-- Puppeteer library.
-We’ll use Puppeteer to programmatically control a headless browser.
+- Playwright library.
+We'll use Playwright to programmatically control a headless browser.
 It’s perfect for scraping sites like SoundCloud, which rely heavily on JavaScript to load content.
 Don’t worry – we’ll show you how to install and use it in the examples ahead.

 - Basic browser inspection skills.
 You should know how to open your browser’s developer tools and inspect elements on the page.
 This helps identify which HTML tags and classes to target in your script.